For patients & families

 Dealing with a terminal illness that limits your quality of life is a challenge.
 Experiencing the death of a loved one, or sharing details about their death, can be upsetting.
 Sometimes emotions surface immediately, sometimes this comes much later.
 If you are struggling, please seek support.

 How do you prepare for your end of life?
-What is an Advanced Care Planning?
+What is Advanced Care Planning?
 And what is a Power of Attorney?

 'There are many steps.
 It takes great determination'